 Here is the history from their site:

 The Big Bear Alpine Zoo (formally Moonridge Animal Park) opened its doors in 1959 after a devastating wildfire roared through the San Bernardino National Forest.
-Originally, it was not a zoo, but a safe place for injured animals to rehabilitate and get a second chance back in the wild.
-For some, returning to the wild was not an option as they had been imprinted by their human caretakers or were too injured to take care of themselves.
+Initially, it was not a zoo, but a safe place for injured animals to rehabilitate and get a second chance back in the wild.
+For some, returning to the wild is not an option, as they had been imprinted by their human caretakers or were too injured to take care of themselves.
 The first animals in the zoo’s care were a black bear and two bobcats.
 In 1960, a 50-year lease was obtained and allowed the zoo to grow to be the zoological facility that is today.
 The zoo is currently home to animals and birds representing over 85 species.

 After parking and entering the small office, you will see a few of the reptiles they have on display, as well as a small room with stuffed animals and other things to purchase for kids.